NerdyGamerB0i/website/src/pages/docs/users/wsa.md

 	1. [Windows Subsystem for Android](https://apps.microsoft.com/store/detail/windows-subsystem-for-android%E2%84%A2-with-amazon-appstore/9P3395VX91NR?hl=en-us&gl=us)
 	2. [WSA Sideloader](https://github.com/infinitepower18/WSA-Sideloader) or [WSA Pacman](https://github.com/alesimula/wsa_pacman)

-- Download the pre-release from the [this site](https://recloudstream.github.io).
+- Download the pre-release from [this site](https://recloudstream.github.io).
 - Enable developer mode in WSA settings.
 It is also recommended you enable continuous mode, however WSA Sideloader will attempt to start the subsystem for you if it's not running.

 ![image](https://user-images.githubusercontent.com/57977673/194704052-a1062c43-df9e-434a-8f5d-ea6ef249c041.png)